alan-j-thomas/MovieMuse-CSE227/README.md

-# MovieMuse - Movie App
+# MoviePal - Movie App

-MovieMuse is a movie-related app designed to help users explore and manage their movie preferences.
-With features like creating movie lists, writing journals, reviewing films, and keeping track of your movie-watching journey, MovieMuse is the perfect app for movie lovers.
+MoviePal is a movie-related app designed to help users explore and manage their movie preferences.
+With features like creating movie lists, writing journals, reviewing films, and keeping track of your movie-watching journey, MoviePal is the perfect app for movie lovers.

 ## Features